pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - **Trustee Discretion**: If trustee has discretion
 - **Beneficiary Request**: If beneficiary requests

-**OHU-PNR Merger**: Automatic merger at age 25 into Legacy Trust sub-trust.
+**OHU-PNR Merger**: Automatic merger at age 25 into Dynasty Trust sub-trust.

 **Merger Considerations**: